Koykoy200078/Koykoy200078/README.md

 - 👀 I’m interested in Computer World specialized in Software Development
 - 📑 My objectives is to acquire new valuable knowledge and skills in any environment where I can apply my knowledge.
 To build a career that offers both challenge and growth with opportunities to expand my knowledge and skills by using them in a working environment that simulates the real world.
 - 🌱 My journey in software development began with a keen interest in mobile and desktop applications.
 Over time, I’ve honed my skills and expanded my expertise to become a proficient full-stack developer.
 My tech stack includes but is not limited to ReactJS, NextJS, and NodeJS.
 These tools have been my trusty allies in creating seamless and efficient web applications.
+- 💻 I am an experienced software developer dedicated to crafting seamless mobile and desktop applications.I have honed my skills in a diverse range of programming languages—including Java, Kotlin, Flutter,JavaScript, TypeScript, C#, .NET, and C/C++—which, combined with my full-stack expertise intechnologies like Google Cloud, ReactJS, NextJS, React Native, and PHP, enables me to produce robustand dynamic solutions.
+Over the past years, I have immersed myself in self-directed learning andexperimentation, complemented by a year of real-world development experience, allowing me to build astrong foundation in both mobile, web and desktop environments.
+My proven track record of deliveringexceptional results through noteworthy personal and team-based projects is a testament to mycommitment to continuous learning and adapting to new technologies and industry trends.
+-
 **Skills:**
 <br />
 Mobile and Software Development | Project Management | Community Management